What are Pronouns?

 - We asked per to be the officiant at our wedding after the recent SCOTUS decision.

-- I left my phone in per room.
+- I left my phone in pers room.

-Someone may also just wanted to be referred to only by their name.
+Name only: Someone may also want to be referred to by their name only and not use pronouns.

 Starting a dialogue about the importance of pronouns can be informative and powerful.
 Here are a few quick, one-sentence explanations you can use to explain why it's important to share pronouns!